Harambe: Reactions

+Popular reception

 The incident was recorded in a dramatic video by an anonymous bystander and uploaded to YouTube, where it went viral, sparking global publicity and controversy.
 Some observers said that it was unclear whether Harambe was likely to harm the child.
 Others called for the boy's parents or the zoo to be held accountable for the gorilla's death.
-Director Thane Maynard stated, "The child was being dragged around ...
+Zoo director Thane Maynard stated, "The child was being dragged around ...
 His head was banging on concrete.
 This was not a gentle thing.
 The child was at risk."

-Police investigated possible criminal charges against the parents, while the parents defended the zoo's actions.
-The boy's mother also became the target of harassment on the Internet and social media.
+Police investigated possible criminal charges against the parents while the parents defended the zoo's actions.
+The boy's mother also became the target of online shaming.
 On June 6, 2016, Ohio prosecutor Joe Deters said that the mother would not face any charges of wrongdoing.
 The zoo was investigated by the Association of Zoos and Aquariums (AZA), which sets the standards for zoos, and the USDA.

 Several vigils took place to honor Harambe's death.
-A candlelight vigil was held at Hyde Park, London.
-Anthony Seta, an animal rights activist, spoke at a vigil at Cincinnati Zoo, saying: "I'm not here to decide what was right and what was wrong; the fact is that a gorilla who just celebrated his birthday has been killed."
+A candlelight vigil was held at Hyde Park, Cincinnati.
+Animal rights activist Anthony Seta spoke at a vigil at Cincinnati Zoo, saying: "I'm not here to decide what was right and what was wrong; the fact is that a gorilla who just celebrated his birthday has been killed."

-The shooting received criticism from several high-profile celebrities, including Ricky Gervais, Brian May, and Piers Morgan.
+The shooting was criticized by celebrities, including Ricky Gervais, Brian May, and Piers Morgan.
+Donald Trump defended the actions of the zoo during his 2016 presidential campaign, stating the zoo employees "probably had no choice", although he said "it was almost like a mother holding a baby".

-Donald Trump defended the actions of the Cincinnati Zoo during his successful 2016 presidential campaign.
-Trump said, "You have a child—a young child who is at stake—and, you know ... it's too bad there wasn't another way.
-I thought it was so beautiful to watch that, you know, powerful, almost 500-pound gorilla, the way he dealt with that little boy.
-But it just takes one second [...]
-It just takes one little flick of his finger.
-And I will tell you they probably had no choice."